CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 ![-](./media/wac_gateway_desktop.png "Screenshot showing logging into WAC")
 ![-](./media/wac_login.png "Screenshot showing WAC login prompt")

+The first time you access the Windows Admin Center you will get a Welcome screen.
+Just close it and now wait until all WAC extensions are installed and you get a popup window telling you "Successfully updated your extensions".
+Just click [OK].
+Windows Admin Center will automatically refresh.

-4. Now that we are logged in, our first step is to add a connection to our HCI cluster.
+1. Now that we are logged in, our first step is to add a connection to our HCI cluster.
 Click on the “Add” button, and then click on “Add” under “Server clusters”.

 ![-](./media/wac_empty.png "Screenshot showing WAC first login")
 ![-](./media/wac_add_cluster.png "Screenshot showing WAC adding cluster")